 Japan is the source of inspiration for the TonTon Club, and, as such, you can see this influence in the games and food on offer.
 You’ll need to buy tokens to play the games, but entry is free.
 At Blast Galaxy, in the NDSM area of Amsterdam, you'll need to buy a ticket to enter, but once you're in, you can play all the games for free - no tokens needed!
 The menu, like TonTon Club, is inspired by Asian flavours, but there are considerably fewer options.

 3. Take a virtual tour of the Netherlands

 Close to the Eye Filmmuseum, just across the water from Central Station, you’ll find THIS IS HOLLAND.
 There, you can take a birds-eye view of the Netherlands, as you visit unique locations during the Flight Experience, which is in 5D!
-The whole experience, including the Flight, lasts about an hour and consists of four activities.
-During the adventure, you’ll learn about the past of the Netherlands, the Netherlands today, as well as have a 5D flight experience and relax in the Holland lounge.
+The whole experience, including the flight, lasts about an hour and consists of four activities.
+During the adventure, you’ll learn about the past of the Netherlands and the Netherlands today, as well as have a 5D flight experience and relax in the Holland lounge.

 4. Visit one of the multiple museums the city has to offer

 Amsterdam is full of museums; in fact, it has about 75 of them, so plenty to fill your day with.
-What’s more, if you have a Museum Year Card, you can visit most of them for free.
-Head over to the Rijksmuseum to see majestic golden age paintings, swing by the Stedelijk for some seriously cool modern art or take a look at the exotic at Tropenmuseum, there is so much on offer.
+What’s more, if you have a Museum Card, you can visit most of them for free.
+Head over to the Rijksmuseum to see majestic golden age paintings, swing by the Stedelijk for some seriously cool modern art or take a look at the exotic at Tropenmuseum.
+There is so much on offer.